Img-Diff: Contrastive Data Synthesis for Multimodal Large Language Models: Evaluation of Data Quality and Diversity

 \subsection{Data Diversity}

-The effectiveness of a dataset is closely related to the diversity of its data.
-By analyzing the valid object nouns included in the captions of our image pairs, we assess the diversity of our ``object replacement'' data.
-Specifically, we count the total number of object categories covered, the total number of unique ``object replacement pairs'', and the frequency of occurrences for each object name.
-The statistical data is presented in Table \ref{tab:diversity}.
+In designing the generation process, we have made efforts to enhance the diversity of our dataset, which can be divided into two aspect: (a) the inherent diversity of the caption databases; and (b) the introduction of new object names through our object replacement strategy.
+As for the former, we are using the captions from MS COCO and the LLaVA pre-training dataset, which cover a majority of object categories.
+We can easily further enhance the data diversity by employing caption databases with greater variability.
+As for the latter, we employ two methods, including increasing the temperature of the LLM used for noun replacement, as well as randomly replacing object names with nouns from a noun lexicon (shown in Appendix, \Cref{sec:appendix_diversity_lexicon}).
+We can further improve data diversity by expanding the noun lexicon.

-As indicated in Table \ref{tab:diversity}, the number of object categories covered by our dataset is 1,203, encompassing most objects in real life.
-The term ``object replacement pair'' refers to the combination of the replaced and replacing object names.
-The total number of unique ``object replacement pairs'' covered by our dataset is 3,680, with an average of 3.4 occurrences per pair.
-The total number of occurrences for object names in our dataset is 25,288, with an average of 21.02 occurrences per name.
+By analyzing the valid object names included in the captions that describe highlighted regions, we assess the diversity of our ``object replacement'' data.
+Specifically, we count the total number of object categories covered, and the total number of unique ``object replacement pairs''.
+Through our statistical analysis, we find that our dataset covers 1,203 object categories, which encompasses most real-life objects.
+An ``object replacement pair'' refers to the combination of the replaced and replacing object names.
+Our dataset includes 3,680 unique ``object replacement pairs''.

-To evaluate the coverage of common object categories in our dataset, we analyze the occurrences of the object names from the Object365\cite{object365} dataset in our own dataset.
-The results show that each object name from the Object365 dataset appears an average of 36.07 times in our dataset, totaling 13,164 occurrences, which accounts for approximately 52.06\% of the total occurrences of object names.
-This indicates that our data instances include a substantial number of common object names, ensuring a high frequency of common objects.
-Additionally, less common object names make up nearly half of our dataset, demonstrating the broad coverage and high diversity of our dataset.
+To evaluate the coverage of common object categories in our dataset, we analyze the occurrences of the object names from the Object365 \cite{object365} dataset in our own dataset.
+The results show that the object names from the Object365 dataset appears 13,164 times in total, which accounts for approximately 52.06\% of the total occurrences of object names.